AlexMitcul/philosophers/README.md

 ## Original problem definition

 The Dining Philosophers Problem is a classic computer science problem that illustrates the challenges of concurrency and resource allocation in distributed systems.
-The problem is named after a hypothetical scenario in which a group of philosophers are sitting around a circular table with one fork between each pair of adjacent philosophers, and a plate of food in the center of the table.
+The problem is named after a hypothetical scenario in which a group of philosophers is sitting around a circular table with one fork between each pair of adjacent philosophers, and a plate of food in the center of the table.

 Each philosopher alternates between two activities: eating and thinking.
 To eat, a philosopher must pick up both forks adjacent to them.
 Once they are finished eating, they must put down the forks so that they can be used by their neighbors.